 FOR IMMEDIATE RELEASE

-DULUTH, Minn., April 11, 2019 — The Duluth Superior Symphony Orchestra board of directors is pleased to announce the selection of Sandra Madden as the DSSO’s new executive director.
-She has previously served as general manager of the Colorado Symphony Association and executive director of the Madison Symphony Orchestra.
-Madden will begin in June, taking the helm from interim executive director Kevin Peterson, who took a leave of absence from his role as a violist with the orchestra to take on this position and lead the organization through this transition of leadership.
+VanWaeyenberge will begin in September, taking the helm from interim executive director Kevin Peterson, who took a leave of absence from his role as a violist with the orchestra to take on this position and lead the organization through this transition of leadership.

 About the DSSO

-The Duluth Superior Symphony Orchestra is now in its 87th season, with the last two concerts coming up on April 13 and May 4; the 2019-2020 season starts in October 2019.
+The Duluth Superior Symphony Orchestra is now in its 87th season, with the 19-20 Season opening concerts coming up on October 5, 2019 featuring world renowned cellist, Lynn Harrell and on October 26, 2019 the DSSO will bring movies scores favorites to Symphony Hall.
 Since its inception in 1932, the DSSO has proven to be a leading cultural organization in the region, providing high-level professional performances of symphonic music, both traditional and new, to audiences of all ages.
 The DSSO has more than 80 contracted musicians, about two-thirds of whom are from the Twin Ports region, about a third of whom come from the Minneapolis-St. Paul metro area, and a few come from out of state.
-The DSSO also has nurtured young musicians for more than 75 years, through the Duluth Superior Symphony Youth Orchestras, open to students age 10 through high school; the DSSYO’s spring concert will be May 5, 2019.
-For more information call 218-623-DSSO (3776).
+The DSSO also has nurtured young musicians for more than 75 years, through the Duluth Superior Symphony Youth Orchestras, open to students age 10 through 18; the DSSYO’s first concert of the 19-20 Season will be November 24, 2019.
+For more information, visit https://dsso.com/ or call 218-623-DSSO (3776).